hmorri32/PC/README.md

 #### Configuration steps

-Run `npm start` in the root directory, which will concurrently install the dependencies in the frontend and backend repos and start both servers.
+Run `npm install` and then `npm start` in the root directory, which will concurrently install the dependencies in the frontend and backend repos and start both servers.

 Alternatively, you can run the backend and frontend servers separately in separate terminals: